Fresno Interdenominational Refugee Ministries logo

 Visit Fresno Interdenominational Refugee Ministries

-Doctor's Verdict on Fresno Interdenominational Refugee Ministries
+Research Note on Fresno Interdenominational Refugee Ministries

-FIRM is best for refugees and immigrants in California's Central Valley region who need free, culturally competent financial and housing counseling from HUD-certified counselors with lived refugee experience.
+FIRM is profile signals for refugees and immigrants in California's Central Valley region who need free, culturally competent financial and housing counseling from HUD-certified counselors with lived refugee experience.
 The primary caveat is geographic limitation—services are concentrated in Fresno and surrounding areas, not available nationwide, making it unsuitable for those outside California's Central San Joaquin Valley.

 • Refugees and immigrants in Fresno/Central Valley area needing culturally competent housing and financial guidance